Learning how to stop negative self talk is an essential part of healing.

 Once you’re ready, try to look back at what you did from an objective and realistic perspective.
 And I repeat, objective and realistic.

-Analyze the situation and question it from a third party’s perspective.
+Analyze the situation and question it from an outside perspective.
 The more you ask, the more you’ll realize it wasn’t as bad as you thought.

 What’s the worst thing that happened because of the mistake?